SamuelSwartzberg/flashcardifying_text_temp/inf.md

-pretty much all shells have a set of startup files that they run as normal shell code when starting a new shell. when bash starts non-interactively, it looks for startup files in the paths listed in BASH_ENV. when bash starts interactively, which files it reads from depends on if it thinks its a login shell. if bash is not a login shell, it reads from ~/.bashrc if bash is a login shell, it reads from /etc/profile, and then exactly one of ~/.bash_profile &gt; ~/.bash_login &gt; ~/.profile
+pretty much all shells have a set of startup files that they run as normal shell code when starting a new shell. when bash starts non-interactively, it looks for startup files in the paths listed in BASH_ENV. when bash starts interactively, which files it reads from depends on if it thinks its a login shell. if bash is not a login shell, it reads from ~/.bashrc and on some versions of bash also from /etc/bash.bashrc if bash is a login shell, it reads from /etc/profile, and then exactly one of ~/.bash_profile &gt; ~/.bash_login &gt; ~/.profile
 It may be advisable to have one of the files loaded when something is a login shell load .bashrc, to ensure consistent behavior.
 When an interactive login shell exits, or a non-interactive login shell executes the exit builtin command, Bash reads and executes commands from the file ~/.bash_logout, if it exists.

-There are other files for environment variables that may be read at different times unrelated to the shell: .pam_environment
+There are other files for environment variables that may be read at different times unrelated to the shell: .pam_environment, /etc/environment

 ##### Shell lifecycle